 3D2N Penang Food Guide – Let the Locals Show You The Best!

 Penang is known to have some of the best street food in Asia.
 So, what should we eat in George Town?
 Who better to ask than the Penang Food Experts in Penang Culture Singapore.
-For this trip, we had the Penangites from Penang Culture bring us on a 3-day food tour in Penang, and showed us how to eat like a local.
+For this trip, we had the Penangites from Penang Culture bring us on a 3-day Penang food tour, and showed us how to eat like a local.

 We have a mission here — to try as many bowls of good Penang lor mee as possible.
 Why, you may ask?
 Well, this is because the chefs from Penang Culture Singapore are going to create their own version of Penang Lor Mee in Singapore after this trip.
 It is really exciting because I am a lor mee lover!